Borys Kolesnikov: Ministry of Infrastructure of Ukraine

 Talking about reforming of Ukrainian Railway at the summary press conference "Summing up results of the first half of the year.
 Development plan of the branch.", Borys Kolesnikov defined three priorities.
 "First is to forget night train travelling in six years: any location in Ukraine will be reached during a day.
 And that thanks to new trains again.
 Second is traffic electrification (“Out of 22,000 kilometres of railroads only a half was electrified, we must increase this figure to 15,000”).
 Third is locomotive fleet modernization: we still use out-of-date Soviet Fleet".

 To implement the plans being shaped, to make high-speed train connection between Kyiv and Ukrainian cities hosting the Euro 2012, at the end of December 2010 a contract was signed with Hyundai Corporation under which Ukrainian Railway obtains 10 new multi-region electric trains.

 Moreover, first six trains will allow express traffic between Kyiv, Donetsk, Kharkiv and Lviv.
 For instance, one will be able to get to Kharkiv in 3.5 hrs, Lviv in 4.5 hrs, Donetsk in 5.5–6 hrs.

 Kolesnikov is also concentrated on maritime sector of Ukraine, roads and vehicles.

 Assets

 According to official data Borys Kolesnikov's assets make APK-Invest and Konti, CJSC (Donetsk-based Konti confectionery manufactury).

 According to Focus magazine in 2006 Borys Kolesnikov was ranked 10th in the ranking of most influential representatives from Donetsk region.

 In 2007 Borys Kolesnikov took 20th place in the Top 100 most influential Ukrainian people by Korrespondent magazine.

-Last year's (2010) total turnover of Konti and APK-Invest exceeded UAH 4 billion.
+Last year's (2010) total turnover of Konti and APK-Invest exceeded ₴4 billion.
 Only the assets of Borys Kolesnikov himself were estimated at $810 million.